HaxeExtension/extension-admob/README.md

    ```

 7. **Check Consent for Specific Purposes**
-   Verify if the user has consented to individual purposes, such as purpose 0:
+   Verify if user has consented to individual purposes, such as purpose 0:
    ```haxe
    if (Admob.hasConsentForPurpose(0) == 1)
     trace("User has consented to purpose 0.");